miaosiSari/DPS/readme.md

 # How to run the model

  (1) download the pretrained weights from https://pan.baidu.com/s/1gDryB10_WA1Mz6ZMcKVNkQ, passwd: y4eo.
 I give up Google Drive because it is super slow and I am really disappointed with it!!!
-Please unzip the weights into the "GOPRO" folder.
+Please unzip the weights into the "GOPRO_GAN" folder.

  (2) [CUDA_VISIBLE_DEVICES=xxx] python3 main.py <input_folder> <output_folder> [mode]